krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 </div>

-As observed, **the time complexity for insertion, deletion, search, and modification operations in a hash table is $O(1)$**, which is very efficient.
+As we can see, **insertion, deletion, lookup, and update operations in a hash table all have time complexity $O(1)$**, making hash tables highly efficient.

 ## 6.1.1 &nbsp; Common Hash Table Operations